Dreaming381/Latios-Framework-Documentation/Core/README.md

 See more: [Super Systems](Super%20Systems.md)

-### EntityDataCopyKit

-Ever want to copy a component from one Entity to another using its `ComponentType`, perhaps obtained by comparing two entities’ archetypes?
-I did, so I wrote this.
-It uses asmref internal access hacks to implement the features not possible by the public API (Shared Components).

 ### Conditional System Updates

 Unity does this thing where it tries to look at your Entity Queries and decide